Big Sur Hiking Trails

 Highway 1 Trailheads from Lucia to Ragged Point

 Hiking these trails is wonderful if you are prepared for a true wilderness experience.
-Be sure you have water, sunscreen and a good pair of hiking boots or at least new tennis shoes with good tread.
+Be sure you have food, water, sunscreen and a good pair of hiking boots or at least new tennis shoes with good tread.
 There are serious drop-offs and washouts in places, so be careful crossing these sections.
 Poison oak and ticks are everywhere in these mountains.
 Area volunteers try and maintain the trails for your safety, but mother nature does as she wishes up here.
 Solo Hikers and Backpackers: Be sure and let someone know where you are going and when you are expected back.

 - Salmon Creek